-Nerd alert: If you want to skip the detailed reason why your shoulders are not moving correctly, simple skip the next 2 paragraphs.
+Nerd alert: If you want to skip the detailed reason why your shoulders are not moving correctly, simply skip the next 4 paragraphs.

 The same goes for shoulder movement.
 If soft tissues and joint capsules are doing the work that the bigger muscles like your deltoids were intended to do, you may get away with it for a while.
-But on a long enough timeline, you’re going to have a problem.
+But, you’re eventually going to have a problem.

-Knowledge bomb: This is why many people who perform a bunch of rotator cuff exercises to protect their shoulders are misusing their time.
+Using the explanation above, this is why many people who perform rotator cuff exercises to protect their shoulders are misusing their time.